Is healing really possible?

 And sometimes we do.

-Whether through crisis or curiosity, we are evenutally led to seek something better for ourselves.
+Whether through crisis or curiosity, we are eventually led to seek something better for ourselves.
 We seek hope.

 And as we reach to find our inner and outer resources, slowly … something begins to stir.